Model-Based Reinforcement Learning How Agents Simulate Experience to Learn Faster

 Latent world models (Dreamer, MuZero): learn a compact latent representation $z_t$ of the world state, then do all planning in latent space.
 Much more scalable to raw observations.

-These connect directly to the planner–executor pattern: the model serves as the planner’s simulator, while a learned policy handles real-world execution.
+All three connect to the planner–executor pattern: the model serves as the planner’s simulator, while a learned policy handles real-world execution.

 Here’s a minimal Dyna-Q implementation on a simple gridworld, alongside a sketch of how you’d layer MBRL into a modern agent: